khulnasoft-lab/design.khulnasoft.com/contents/usability/onboarding-users.md

 ## Designing onboarding flows

-Guiding flows generally consist of two different types of prompts:
+Onboarding flows generally consist of two different types of prompts:
 * **Initial prompt**: shown to explain the value and context, as well as provide the CTA to start the guiding flow.
 * **Follow-up prompts**: shown on subsequent steps of the flow to help keep the user on the right path.
 Can be shown on the same page or on different pages.